 Ask your doctor how these results will affect your treatment.

 When the entire area of DCIS is removed, the outside surface (edges or margins) of the specimen is coated with ink, sometimes even with different colors of ink on different sides of the specimen.
 The pathologist looks at slides of the DCIS under the microscope to see how close the DCIS cells get to the ink (the edges or margins of the specimen).
 If DCIS is touching the ink (called positive margins), it can mean that some DCIS cells were left behind, and more surgery or other treatments may be needed.
 Sometimes, though, the surgeon has already removed more tissue (at surgery) to help make sure that this isn’t needed.
 If your pathology report shows DCIS with positive margins, your doctor will talk to you about what treatment is best.

 These findings are less serious than DCIS, and you should talk with your doctor about what these findings may mean to your care.

 All of these are terms for benign (non-cancerous changes) that the pathologist might see under the microscope.
 They are not important when seen on a biopsy where there is DCIS.

-Microcalcifications or calcifications are mineral deposits that can be found in both non-cancerous and cancerous breast lesions.
+Microcalcifications or calcifications are calcium deposits that can be found in both non-cancerous and cancerous breast lesions.
 They can be seen both on mammograms and under the microscope.
 Because certain calcifications are found in areas containing cancer, their presence on a mammogram may lead to a biopsy of the area.
 Then, when the biopsy is done, the pathologist looks at the tissue removed to be sure that it contains calcifications.
 If the calcifications are there, the treating physician knows that the biopsy sampled the correct area (the abnormal area with calcifications that was seen on the mammogram).